alistairmatthews/sccode/readme.md

 1. Drums
    - [ ] More decent drum sounds
    - [ ] Work out how to sequence drums.
+   - [ ] Build some sampled drum instruments.

+   - A good approach is here: https://schollz.com/blog/sampler/ Where you take a single audio file (e.g. a drum break) and split it and sequence the result.

 ## General Supercollider facts